-Ryan Arvin enters his fifth season as a member of the St. Bonaventure men's soccer coaching staff in 2019.
+Ryan Arvin enters his sixth season as a member of the St. Bonaventure men's soccer coaching staff in 2020.

 Arvin continues to be integral in the development of the Brown and White's young core.
 Under Arvin's guidance, Luke Iacobellis emerged as an Atlantic 10 first-tier goalie, ranking fourth in the Atlantic 10 in saves and fifth in save percentage during the 2017 season.
 In 2018, Iacobellis stood fourth in the A-10 in saves once again.

 Arvin's experience and vision is crucial in helping St. Bonaventure's incoming players make the transition from club/high school to the Division I level.
 This was apparent during the 2016 season as three true freshmen saw extensive time on the field for the Bonnies: Nick Mazzola, Jon-Michael Perkins, and Jacob Dyck.
 The Bonnies have had selections to the Atlantic 10 All-Rookie Team in each of the last four seasons with Kosi Nwafornso, Paul Afful, Nicola Bonso and Isaac Boamah all earning spots.